peterkuma/model-code-genealogy-2022/README.md

 - `model`: All models are equal.
 - `institute`: All institutes are equal.
 - `country`: All countries are equal.
-- `code`: Model weights are calculated based on a model code genealogy.
+- `code` (ancestry): Model weights are calculated based on a model code genealogy.

 ![Climate model code genealogy](img/climate_model_code_genealogy.svg?raw=true)